eush77/much/README.md

 `ness-less` makes the nestness less.
 For the time being.
 Just so you could grasp the code at once.

-But all it does, actually, is folding definitions of deeply nested functions.
+But all it does, actually, is folding definitions of deeply nested functions and objects.

 ## Example